 Each year, the City's Materials Engineering team inspects approximately a quarter of the residential streets and half of the arterial and collector streets to assess the condition of the pavement.
 During a typical inspection, a trained Materials Engineering technician heads to a selected City street, determines a representative pavement section, and evaluates a list of defined pavement distresses.
 On asphalt roads, the inspector typically looks for and quantifies the extent of alligator cracking, block cracking, distortions, longitudinal and transverse cracking, patching, rutting, depressions, weathering and raveling.
 The inspection data is later entered into StreetSaver® which allows calculations about the condition of the roadway to be performed.

 The City's Materials Engineering team uses StreetSaver® to model how various types of maintenance and rehabilitation activities will impact our future PCI ratings.
 This allows us to strategize the most cost effective ways to extend pavement life and prioritize street maintenance so as to minimize the effects of long‐term deterioration.
-View a map of the preventative and reconstructive pavement treatments that have been completed between 2000-2015.

 In recent years, maintenance of the City's street network has grown ever more challenging because local, state and federal funding has been insufficient to meet identified needs.
 This funding shortfall is being experienced by cities throughout California and is expected to be an ongoing challenge for the foreseeable future.
 However, using StreetSaver® along with the evaluation and implementation of alternative paving technologies the City is able to determine where best to apply available funding.